 Program Year 2018

-This is where you can find information on the Consolidated Plan for the period July 1, 2018 through June 30, 2019.
+This is where you can find information about the State's 2018 Consolidated Plan Action Plan for the period July 1, 2018 through June 30, 2019.

 - Expands the Advisory Board to include Champlain Housing Trust, CVOEO, and Two Rivers-Ottauquechee Regional Commission